auromitamitra/auromitamitra.github.io/_research/1_mongolian.md

 ---
 title: "Vowel harmony and coarticulation in Khalka Mongolian"
-excerpt: "This project compares patterns of coarticulation in harmonic vs. non-harmonic vowel sequences to understand how a low-level phonetic process interacts with phonological constraints"
+excerpt: "This project compares patterns of coarticulation in harmonic vs. non-harmonic vowel sequences to understand how a low-level phonetic process interacts with phonological constraints."
+layout: splash
 collection: research
 ---